Board of Directors

 President, Innovative OT Solutions and Affiliate Professor, Colorado State University

 Anne is an occupational therapist who has many years of experience working with clients and as an occupational therapy educator and researcher.
 Upon retiring from Umeå University, Sweden, she returned to Colorado.
 She was a professor at Colorado State University (CSU) before moving to Sweden, and she currently supervises graduate students at CSU and internationally.
 She owns a small business in Fort Collins that develops assessment tools and provides educational programs to occupational therapists worldwide.
-She is a volunteer for Homeless Gear’s Street Outreach team and a member of the volunteer team for Homeless Gear’s One Village One Family Program.
+She is a volunteer for Homeward Alliance’s Street Outreach team and a member of the volunteer team for Homeward Alliance’s One Village One Family Program.

 Ken John - Emeritus Board Member